santiagojaramillo06/Pandas/README.md

-# Pandas
+# PandasForDataAnalysis
- Introduction to Pandas, based on Codecademy's Data Analysis with Pandas
+ Pandas for Data Analysis.
+Info based on Codecademy, 2022.